 It’s expected that Gutenberg may soon acquire the full site editing functionality and become a full-fledged WordPress page builder.

-Meanwhile, Gutenberg gives allows us to create dynamic content inside posts and pages with a help of core & third-party blocks.
+Meanwhile, Gutenberg gives allows us to create dynamic content inside posts and pages with a help of default WordPress blocks, and third-party Gutenberg blocks.

 Core Gutenberg Blocks

 By default, you are open to a number of WordPress Gutenberg blocks, including tables, columns, code, buttons, etc.

 Currently, the collection of inline blocks counts up to 38 elements.
 On top of that, you are getting 30+ so-called “Embed” blocks allowing you to insert content from third-party resources (videos, audios, images, tweets, etc):

 From this list, we may rightfully say that Gutenberg offers a decent library of inline blocks.

 But unlike popular page building solutions for WordPress, it lacks a number of advanced solutions…